 You have been looking up to your vacation, but once you get on that plane, you will probably have jet lag at the end of it.
 Once you land at your destination, you may find that your vibe is off.
 The food looks amazing, but you totally don’t have an appetite, and you feel lethargic in a place that you thought would re-energize you.
 Worse still, you feel exhausted, moody, and fighting to even stay awake.
 Luckily, it isn’t a permanent condition.
-For seasoned travelers, this is an all too familiar tale, but it always goes away—if you know how to deal with it.
-While there is no formal cure for dealing with jet lag, there are some remedies you can take to cure jet lag faster than just waiting for it to fade.
+For seasoned travellers, this is an all too familiar tale, but it always goes away—if you know how to deal with it.
+While there is no formal jet lag cure, there are some remedies you can take to cure jet lag faster than just waiting for it to fade.
 Let’s start with what jet lag really is.

 What is jet lag?

 Consider this.
 If you have a long road trip, your ears tend to feel disoriented, and that only changes when you swallow some saliva.
 Because your eardrums respond to pressure differences, the ears feeling blocked is a physical reaction, and you have to pop them.
 These are natural reactions of the body to changes in the environment, and Jet lag is just one of them.